-· Financial instruments at fair value through profit or loss
+Financial instruments at fair value through profit or loss

-At initial recognition, the Fund measures a financial asset and a financial liability at their fair value.
+At initial recognition, the Fund measures a financial asset and a financial liability at its fair value.
 Transaction costs of financial assets and liabilities carried at fair value through profit or loss are expensed in the statement of comprehensive income.

 Subsequent to initial recognition, all financial assets and liabilities at fair value through profit or loss are measured at fair value.
-Gains and losses arising from changes in the fair value of 'financial assets or liabilities at fair value through profit or loss' category are presented in the statement of comprehensive income within 'net gains/(losses) on financial instruments at fair value through profit or loss' in the period in which they arise.
+Gains and losses arising from changes in the fair value of 'financial assets or liabilities at fair value through profit or loss' category are presented in the statement of comprehensive income in the period in which they arise.